yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/scripting-animation.md

 ```

 From **AnimationState**, all the animation information can be obtained.
-You can use these information to see what should be done.
+You can use this information to see what should be done.

 ### Set up the playing speed of animation
 ```javascript